ls4/ls4-doc/arch.rst

   CS (config server)
     CS manages cluster configuration.
 It also watches status of DSs and detaches crashed DSs automatically.

 Multiple DSs composes a group whose member stores same data.
-The group is called **replication-set**.
+The group is called **replica-set**.

 ::